openaustralia/jacaranda-righttoknow/README.md

 Currently Jacaranda tells you about:

-* The number of requests that were successful in the last fortnight
+* The number of new requests in the last fortnight
 * The number of annotations in the last fortnight

 Feel free to change the text or the information in presents to what you think